 Well, here we are, a new year and a clean slate.
-That’s great news, particularly if you’re still holding onto some embarrassment about an ill-timed typo or grammar gaffe you may have committed in 2017.
+That’s great news, particularly if you’re still holding onto some embarrassment about an ill-timed typo or grammar gaffe you may have committed in the past year.
 Fear not!
-Things can be different in 2019, especially if you commit yourself to developing these five proofreading habits.
+Things can be different now, especially if you commit yourself to developing these five proofreading habits.

 What trips you up?
 Maybe you always second-guess yourself about the spelling of acknowledgment.
 Or maybe you accidentally type the wrong homophone when you’re in a hurry.
 Perhaps you can never quite remember whether or not to use a comma before and.